DveloperY0115/RTFoundation/README.md

 ├── sphere.hpp              # sphere class which is a derived class of hittable └── vector3.hpp             # vector3 class which defines the fundamental ADT of this renderer
 ```

+and most of files under `src/gpu` are written based on the CPU implementation, thus structure and design principle are almost identical.